ctrlcctrlv/nasu/README.md

-This is the source code for NASU Standalone 1.1.1.

-It's not exactly easy to understand, I don't leave any comments or anything in my code.

-Support for Windows has been temporarily dropped until I find a way to get SFML 2.0 to work there.
-Unluckily, there's no SFML 1.6 version of the game to include the changes in this version, just like there was a 1.0.3 for 1.1.
+NASU Standalone 1.2, a port to SDL because SFML sucks horribly.

+I tried to keep the source well-written and well-documented.

+Support for Windows is just perfect now.

+Will try to support other platforms later.

-On Linux: Use the makefile.
+Building: Use the makefile.
 Just make and then sudo make install.
 I also provided targets "uninstall" and "reinstall".
-Obviously, it requires gcc and sfml.

-As of today, I still have to rewrite everything from scratch AGAIN because SFML got yet another huge fucking overhaul in a minor version increase.
+Requirements: SDL, SDL_image, SDL_mixer, SDL_ttf and SDL_gfx.

+I love SDL.

- - Marisa Kirisame - Sep 5th, 2012
+ - Marisa Kirisame - Oct 30th, 2012